DaemonLoki/stefanblos-website/Content/posts/natural-language-on-ios.md

 Text is something that is available in most (if not all) apps on Apple's platforms.
 It is one of the primary ways users will interact with an application.
 Information can be presented to the user and it is also the most common method of collecting user input in our apps.

 At the same time it is quite a challenge to pull information from text.
 Unlike numbers there's a lot of variation and complex structure behind it.
-This is where one of the lesser known frameworks come in - [Natural Language](https://developer.apple.com/documentation/naturallanguage).
+This is where one of the lesser known frameworks comes in - [Natural Language](https://developer.apple.com/documentation/naturallanguage).

 This framework is available on nearly all of the platforms, namely iOS, macOS, tvOS and watchOS.
-Therefore, it's a valuable ressource that can be extremely useful to know about.
+Therefore, it's a valuable resource that can be extremely useful to know about.

 It has some really powerful capabilities that I want to quickly introduce in this overview article.
 I will also go into more detail on how to use these different options in separate articles.
 Here, I want to give a short and concise outline of what is possible.